xoxota99/shooty/README.md

     * GOTO 10

 ## Future Improvements
-    * Add a speaker to produce audible warning beeps.
-    * Use laser pointer to auto-correct aiming / target leading.
+    * Use laser pointer to auto-calibrate or autocorrect aiming / target leading.
-    * Use a PID loop or Kalman filter (or something else?) to auto-correct targeting.
+    * Use a PID loop or Kalman filter (or something else?) to aim, instead of direct-drive servo movement.
     * Add controls for windage and elevation.
     * Stereo cameras, for target distance estimation and auto-elevation correction